 Neighbor AP Information field

+TGax Editor: Modify the 4th paragraph in this subclause as shown below:

 The Filtered Neighbor AP subfield is 1 bit in length.
-(11ai)When included in a Probe Response frame, it is set to 1 if the SSID corresponding to every AP(#341) in this Neighbor AP Information field matches the SSID in the (11ai)corresponding Probe Request frame.
-(11ai)When included in a Beacon or FILS Discovery frame transmitted by a non-TVHT AP, it is set to 1 if the SSID corresponding to every AP(#341) in this Neighbor AP Information field matches the SSID of the transmitting AP’s BSS.
+(11ai)When included in an individually addressed Probe Response frame, it is set to 1 if the SSID corresponding to every AP(#341) in this Neighbor AP Information field matches the SSID in the (11ai)corresponding Probe Request frame.
+(11ai)When included in a Beacon, a group addressed Probe Response frame or FILS Discovery frame transmitted by a non-TVHT AP, it is set to 1 if the SSID corresponding to every AP(#341) in this Neighbor AP Information field matches the SSID of the transmitting AP’s BSS.
 It is set to 0 otherwise.(11ai)(#1533)

+TGax Editor: End of changes

 Insert the following after the 4th paragraph:

+TGax Editor: Modify the paragraph inserted in D4.3 after the 4th paragraph in this subclause as shown below:

 The Co-Located AP subfield is set to 1 if every AP in this Neighbor AP Information field is co-located with the transmitting AP.
-It is set to 0 otherwise, or if the information is unknown.
+It is set to 0 if none of the APs in this Neighbor AP Information field is co-located with the transmitting AP.

+TGax Editor: End of changes

 Reduced neighbor report

+TGax Editor: Add the following paragraph after the first paragraph in this subclause:

 If a reporting AP sends a Reduced Neighbor Report element advertising APs with the same Operating Class and Channel number and if some of those APs are co-located and some are not co-located with the reporting AP, then the reporting AP shall include, for this Operating Class and Channel Number, two Neighbor AP Information fields with the Co-Located AP subfield set to 1 and 0 respectively.

+TGax Editor: End of changes